 - CSV files (

-.csv).
-See Excel and CSV Data File Specifications for recommendations on how to set up CSV files and Using Excel and CSV Files in Q for an overview.
+.csv): See Tips to Get an Excel or CSV File Working Well in Q for recommendations on how to set up CSV files and How to Use Excel and CSV Files in Q for an overview.

 - SQL databases, including Microsoft SQL Server, MySQL and Oracle.